Santa Marinella

-Santa Marinella is a comune (municipality) in the Metropolitan City of Rome in the Italian region Lazio, located about 60 km northwest of Rome.
+Santa Marinella is a comune (municipality) in the Metropolitan City of Rome Capital, in the Italian region of Lazio, located about 60 km northwest of Rome.

 It includes the beach resort of Santa Severa (the ancient Pyrgi), and a medieval castle.

 History

-In antiquity, Santa Marinella was the site of Punicum, the Etruscan port which served the city of Caere.
+In antiquity, Santa Marinella was the site of Punicum, an important Etruscan port which served the city of Caere.
 Punicum was identified in the Peutinger Table, in which it is on the Via Aurelia 9km N of Pyrgi.
 The area had several scattered settlements in Etruscan times.

-It was also later known as Aquae Caeretanae, a Roman resort and site of many opulent villas under the Empire.
+It was near an easy landing point, protected from the winds and the sea.
+The name Punicum is probably from the Latin name of the pomegranate (malum punicum) a plant which in ancient times was often used as a topographical reference point (ad punicum).

-There was a Sanctuary of Minerva overlooking the Punto della Vipera north of S. Marinella, finds from which are in the museum together with marble sculptures from the nearby villas, including an Apollo of Hellenistic type.
+There was a Sanctuary of Minerva overlooking the Punto della Vipera north of S. Marinella, finds from which are in the museum.